REAL ESTATE AS AN INVESTMENT

 You can’t go and buy the properties after the news has been announced, you have to plan before the market price moves up.
 For example, buying a plot outside the developed city will yield a good return in the future, because that’s the future place for development.
 Don’t go and buy a place in the market crowd as promoted by real estate brokers.

 1. No Perfect Valuation: Unlike the stock market where the current stock prices are known, real estate doesn’t have a perfect value.
-The price will be varying individual to individual, obviously, no one is going to sell in exact perfect value and we have to bargain a lot to auction them.
+The price will be varying individual to individual no one is going to sell an exact perfect value and we have to bargain a lot to auction them.

 3. Maximum position in Asset Allocation: While you invest in real estate, the maximum asset is allocated only here, which yields only a 3-4% return after 2010.
-So, we will be having less exposure to equity, bond, and fixed income instruments which yields more than 7% return (minimum).
+So, we will have less exposure to equity, bond, and fixed-income instruments which yield more than 7% return (minimum).

-4. Emotional Attachment: People don’t have any emotional attachment with gold when compared to properties or plots.
-People segregate their plots in their children’s names and they keep them on an emotional basis, they don’t think about the return, the asset management, and never use those even when they need like an emergency.
-So, this can make the investment as foolish material.
+4. Emotional Attachment: People don’t have any emotional attachment to gold when compared to properties or plots.
+People segregate their plots in their children’s names and they keep them on an emotional basis, they don’t think about the return, or the asset management, and never use those even when they need an emergency.
+So, this can invest in foolish material.

 THINGS TO AVOID WHILE INVESTING:

-Investing in Plot on hearing Elder’s advice: When we start our career and earn some thousands per month, our parents or some known elder people or relatives urge us to buy a plot saying this is the real asset, which will appreciate like anything.
-They make us emotionally attached to own a plot or home to have a happy life.
+Investing in Plot on Hearing Elder’s advice: When we start our career and earn some thousand per month, our parents or some known elder people or relatives urge us to buy a plot saying this is the real asset, which will appreciate like anything.
+They make us emotionally attached to owning a plot or home to have a happy life.
 This becomes the main reason for all kinds of loans.

-· Don’t get emotionally attached to the properties, don’t fool by promotions and offers.
+• Don’t get emotionally attached to the properties, and don’t be fooled by promotions and offers.
 Never buy on other’s advice.

-· Before investing in real estate, be cautious about asset allocation, it can be of 20% maximum in your total asset.
+• Before investing in real estate, be cautious about asset allocation, it can be of 20% maximum in your total assets.

 Wait for the correct time, correct place, and correct value to invest in properties or plots.